mayur-jagtap/mayur-jagtap/README.md

 <h1 align="center">Hi there 👋, I'm Mayur</h1>

-- 👨‍💻 You can check out my portfolio at [Portfolio](https://mayur-jagtap.github.io/)
+- 👨‍💻 You can check out my portfolio at [Mayur Jagtap](https://mayur-jagtap.github.io/)

 - 📫 How to reach me **itsmj2414@gmail.com**